mikementor/about/testing.md

 Some drafts

-1. Process, Plan, Results2.
-Testing as a process
+1. Process, Plan, Results
+2. Testing as a process
 	1. Every process's structure
 		1. input
 		2. action